 According to one of my favorite sites, Officevibe,

-20% of employees believe their leader is unprepared for the review before the employee walks into the room and 20% of employees feel the performance review is unfair.
+20% of employees believe their leader is unprepared for the Performance Appraisal before the employee walks into the room and 20% of employees feel the performance appraisal is unfair.

-- Know what you want out of the review.
+- Know what you want out of the Performance Appraisal.
 Don’t expect your manager to guess.
 Go into it prepped like you would for any big meeting.
 What do you want to get across?
 More training, a change in your boss or teammates behavior?
 More development?
 Name it!